jamesmong96/CS-M20/readme.md

 Last Update: 2022-07-10

-Acknowledge the example I have used in Bootstrap
+Acknowledge the example I have used in Bootstrap and [Bootdey](https://www.bootdey.com/snippets/view/Search-Results)

 ```
-webpage idea

-keep the aritcheture level

-add the discussion of the code

-setup a challegne example, without giving hints, let users try out
+have a point system, gamify it

+put tools recommendation in the further readings

+docker

+A07, have a long data retention and log messy

 Question:

-should A04 be  more difficult?
-Have an api which do not do santization, all handle in front end
--> now challenge

-try hack me?

 ```